-Our contract costs increased approximately \$1.3 million or 1% for the first quarter of March 31, 2015, as compared to the same period of 2014.
+Our contract costs increased approximately \$22 million or 23% for the second quarter of 2015, and approximately \$24 million or 12% for the first six months of 2015, as compared to the same periods of 2014.
 Contract costs from our Supply Chain Management Group increased and the addition of our Aviation Group increased these costs in 2015.
-Contract costs from our Federal Services and IT, Energy and Management Consulting Groups decreased compared to the prior year.
+Contract costs from our Federal Services and IT, Energy and Management Consulting groups decreased compared to the prior year.

 Selling, general and administrative expenses consist primarily of costs and expenses not associated with the delivery of our products or performance of our services, or that are not chargeable or reimbursable on our operating contracts.
 These expenses include legal costs associated with contract protests, acquisitions, and other matters.
-Costs related to the acquisition of our aviation businesses were approximately \$300 thousand for the first quarter of 2015.
+Costs related to the acquisition of our aviation businesses were approximately \$413 thousand for the first six months of 2015.

-Our operating income decreased approximately \$673 thousand or 6% for the first quarter of March 31, 2015, as compared to the same period of 2014.
+Our operating income increased approximately \$793 thousand or 7% for the second quarter of 2015, and approximately \$120 thousand or 1% for the first six months of 2015, as compared to the same periods of 2014.
 Operating income from our Supply Chain Management Group increased and the addition of our Aviation Group provided increased operating income in 2015.
-Operating income from our Federal Services and IT, Energy and Management Consulting Groups decreased compared to the same period of 2014.
+Our Federal Services Group had operating losses for the second quarter and first six months of 2015 and operating income for the same periods of 2014.
+Operating income from our and IT, Energy and Management Consulting Group decreased compared to the same periods of 2014.